 My recipe for custard creams is anything but traditional.
 I’ve used a variety of luxury ingredients to create a bake that is out of this world.

-- This bake is rich in butter, giving a wonderful melt on the mouth texture to the final bake
+This biscuit dough is rich in butter, giving a wonderful melt on the mouth texture to the final bake.
+Unless you need to substitute butter for dietary requirements, don’t be tempted to use baking spread or margarine, you’ll be disappointed.

-- Finally, unlike the traditional store-bought version, I’ve used custard powder to put the flavour directly into the biscuit dough and not just the creamy centre
+Finally, unlike the traditional store-bought version, I’ve used custard powder to put the flavour directly into the biscuit dough and not just the creamy centre.
+This is readily available in UK supermarkets, but if you’re elsewhere in the world and can’t get it, then I’ve heard that vanilla flavoured pudding mix is a reasonable substitute.

 A fine and crumbly textured biscuit such as these requires slightly more attention to detail compared to a typical cookie recipe.
 Follow my custard creams recipe carefully and your reward will be a generous pile of mouthwatering cookies to share.